-When I came back to ND from NC a few years ago, I had to deep-six my saltwater fishing gear and buy all new freshwater fishing supplies.
-I spend almost every weekend during the summer fishing on the McClusky canal.
+When I came back to North Dakota from North Carolina a few years ago, I had to deep-six my saltwater fishing gear and buy all new freshwater fishing supplies.
+I spend almost every weekend during the summer fishing on the McClusky Canal.

 Even winter can't slow me down!
-The fish still bite when it's cold - you just need an ice auger to get through the ice.
-On extremely cold days- here in ND that's below zero - a portable ice shelter is essential.
+The fish still bite when it's cold—you just need an ice auger to get through the ice.
+On extremely cold days, here in North Dakota that's below zero, a portable ice shelter is essential.

 I love my Ugly Stik!

-This is the rod I use and I love - an Ugly Stik by Shakespeare.
-It is lightweight, flexible and most importantly - durable.
-I have caught many fish - bass, perch, blue gill, northern pike and walleye with this rod.
+This is the rod I use and I love: an Ugly Stik by Shakespeare.
+It is lightweight, flexible and most importantly, durable.
+Using this rod I have caught many fish: bass, perch, blue gill, northern pike, and walleye.

 While you can use the old-fashioned branch, pin and a string method of fishing, nowadays most people prefer a rod and reel.

-I recommend a closed face reel for young children about 5-years-old and below.
-A closed face reel is much easier to cast and less likely to tangle.
+I recommend a closed-face reel for young children about five years old and below.
+A closed-face reel is much easier to cast and less likely to tangle.

 This video explains the different types of rods: The Ultimate Guide to Fishing Rods.